Fedayeen: Iran

 Two very different groups used the name Fedayeen in recent Iranian history.
 The Fadayan-e Islam has been described as "one of the first real Islamic fundamentalist organizations in the Muslim world".
 It was founded by Navab Safavi in 1946 for the purpose of demanding strict application of the sharia and assassinating those it believed to be apostates and enemies of Islam.
 After several successful assassinations it was suppressed in 1956 and several leading members were executed.

 A Marxist-leaning activist group known as the Fedayeen (Fedayân in Persian language) was founded in 1971 and based in Tehran.
 Operating between 1971 and 1983, the Fedayeen carried out a number of political assassinations in the course of the struggle against the Shah of Iran, after which the group was suppressed.

 In 1979 the Iranian People's Fedâi Guerrillas split from the Organization of Iranian People's Fedaian (Majority).

 Iraq

-Beginning in 1995, Iraq established a paramilitary group known as the Fedayeen Saddam, loyal to the then president Saddam Hussein and the Ba'athist government.
+Beginning in 1995, Iraq established a paramilitary group known as the Fedayeen Saddam, loyal to the Ba'athist Iraqi government of Saddam Hussein.
 The name was chosen to imply a connection with the Palestinian Fedayeen.
 In July 2003, personnel records for the Fedayeen organization in Iraq were discovered in the basement of the former Fedayeen headquarters in east Baghdad near the Rasheed Air Base.
 At the time of the discovery, the Assyrian Democratic Movement occupied the building; after an extensive cataloging process, an operation was conducted in Baghdad resulting in several individuals being detained.

-Nizari Ismaili state

-Hassan-i-Sabbah (c.
-1050–1124), who founded the Nizari Ismaili state in Persia and Syria, first coined the term to refer to the Hashshashins.
-Fidāʼīyīn is the plural of fidāʼī, which means "sacrifice."
-It is widely understood as "those willing to sacrifice themselves for God".
-The group carried out an armed struggle against the Seljuk Empire.